nsinitsyn/CliBuilder/README.md

 Previous sample used parameters without names and have the simple input pattern.
 In more complex cases you may need to setup parameters.

-You can use `TemplateBuilder` in these cases.
+You can use `TemplateBuilder` and `TemplateParameterBuilder` in these cases.

 Sample for describe of some parameters of `docker run` command shown below: